COUSCOUSZ/BetterGPT/README.md

 - Other features are planned : Bookmarking messages & chats , maybe support for other chatbots like claude , gemini ...

+## Progress & features

+- 🔸🔶 Load messages partially added
+  > ( still have to load when other events occur , eg: when a message is sent ).
+- ✔️ Scroll into message added.

 ## Run the project